F-i-f/wolpd/README.md

 * Make (eg. GNU make)

+* autotools (autoconf, automake) is only required if building from the repository.

 * help2man (optional, used to generate the manual page)

-* autotools (autoconf, automake) is only required if building from the repository.
+* groff is optionally needed to generate the man page hard copies (HTML & PDF).
+It is only needed if you intend to update the manual page ROFF or wolpd C sources.

 * The provided init scripts and systemd service files assume that a user with no privileges named _wolpd_ is present on the system.
 You